Powerlearnproject/se-day1-assignment-Mike-soft-cyber/README.md

 To overcome these challenges include effective communication, using agile methodologies, and using scalable architecture.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+- Unit testing: It involves testing each component of a software.
+- System testing: It involves testing the entire software.
+- Integration testing: It involves testing interaction between different components of the system
+- Acceptance testing: It involves testing the software to make sure it meets user requirements.
+Importance: It makes sure the software meeds the desired quality standards and functional requirements

 #Part 2: Introduction to AI and Prompt Engineering

 Define prompt engineering and discuss its importance in interacting with AI models.
+- Prompt engineering involves creating questions or statements to get the best response from AI models.
+- Its importance in interacting with AI models is that it helpsimprove interactions between AI and humans.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Draw a picture of students in a classroom with a teacher in front of the class teaching.
+- Clear: the improved prompt specifies what is being asked.
+- Specific: Describes the appearance of the classroom, the color of the students' uniform and what the teacher is wearing.
+- Concise: Provides additional details like what was the teacher writing on the board.